 - We value our connections to, participation with, and responsibility to our local communities.

-The M.S.W. is a minimum of 60 credits.
-Students study a variety of topics and methods, such as:
+The M.S.W. students study a variety of topics and methods, such as:

 - Cultural competency